 Ready for a butt burner?
 Try the Three Peaks Loop.
 This 13.6-mile loop hits Mount Kit Carson, Day Mountain, and Mt Spokane.
 Be warned, I’ve somehow done this, clocking around 12 miles and other days close to 16.
 Look it up on AllTrails, get the map, and follow the GPS.

-Mt Spokane ranks high when it comes to places I want to take my dog.
+As a dog owner, Mt Spokane ranks high when it comes to places I love to take my four-legged best friend.
 Even on the busiest of weekends, there are places to get away from crowds for a hike or lunch, so I have no issues bringing a more reactive pup to the mountain.Dogs are welcome on almost all of the park trails but need to be on a leash.

 Word of caution, this is also a mountain biking hub, and as such, we’ve had a few close calls with bikes zipping around corners.
 If you’re walking with a dog or child on the trail system, make sure to use a bit of caution when taking a blind corner.